 CBD for Heart Disease at a Glance:

-- Claim: CBD can alleviate blood pressure and have a direct effect on the cardiovascular system.
+- What the claims are: CBD can alleviate blood pressure and have a direct effect on the cardiovascular system.

-- What the Research Shows: Preliminary studies show the human endocannabinoid system interacts with CBD positively in the heart muscles, arteries, and blood.
+- What the studies show: Preliminary studies show the human endocannabinoid system interacts with CBD positively in the heart muscles, arteries, and blood.

-- All the Facts: Studies on CBD for heart disease are in their early stages, but they show promise that one day CBD for heart disease could become an effective way of managing symptoms without the side-effects of medications.
+- What the facts say: Studies on CBD for heart disease are in their early stages, but they show promise that one day CBD for heart disease could become an effective way of managing symptoms without the side-effects of medications.